LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 To make RM denser **vertically**, one way is to fine-tune it in separate phases.
 When the raw outputs of base transformers preserve language structure but are not directly useful, models can be further trained in an additional phase, akin to offline RL.
 Multi-phase training can be useful when environments are not always static, yet in each phase, the training still aims only to optimize toward a fixed ground truth.
 Even when child models are diversified hierarchically from the base and specialized for particular tasks, the approach remains inefficient and lacks generality.
 Moreover, when the horizon is long, the training achieved in earlier phases becomes fragile and prone to degradation.
 Instead of having a sea of specialized models for different scenarios, we want agents to interact with their environment (and with external agents) to discover the optimal solutions.

-## Rewards in Multi-Turn
+## Rewarding Multi-Turn Dialogue

 By interacting with external tools or models (should be stationary), agents can obtain intermediate feedback signals, which may be explicit in the next-turn prompt or implicit in the form of turn-level rewards.
-These feedbacks enable agents to correct previous imperfectnesses and gradually develop policies.
+These feedbacks enable agents to enhance previous imperfectnesses and gradually develop policies.
 When making rewards singnal denser vertically, multi-phase, multi-turn training presents a trade-off — in general, the fewer phases the model goes through, the more general its behavior tends to remain.

 {{< sidenote >}}
 <strong>Example:</strong> An coder agent is asked to write well-formatted code, but it doesn't know "what exactly should be a good format".
 The external feedback could from different static analyzers at each turn, e.g., <a href="https://black.readthedocs.io/en/stable/">black</a>, <a href="https://github.com/hhatto/autopep8">autopep</a>, or <a href="https://www.pylint.org/">pylint</a>.
 After sufficient fine-tuning, the optimal policies learned under these external agents would be obviously different.
 Ideally, we want a general agent to explore the formatting requirements by itself through several rounds of interaction, rather than having separate ones to satisfy each.